 If your family loves animals and the outdoors, there are tons of fun things to do inside the Farmstead.
 Children can fish, ride horses, play on playgrounds, feed the animals like baby goats & explore the many different exhibits!
 Explore all the attractions for kids.

-The farmstead opens April 1st, 2020.
+The farmstead opens on April 1st, most years.
 You can visit during the holidays for their Holiday Lights on Farmstead Lane too.

 Ages – Fun attraction for all ages